-Angane Njanum Premichu Review
+Angane Njanum Premichu Malayalam Movie

 Here we have an uninteresting drama that takes you to the heights of tedium.
 Newbie Rajeev Varghese-directed "Angane Njanum Premichu" is a trite teenage action-drama combined with silly storyline and abundant plot holes.
 The facts of the story are fractured and distorted, coupled with amateurish treatment and lacklustre performances of a bunch of newcomers.